urre/radar/readme.md

 ### Add user info

-This is displayed in the header showing your Gravatar and name with link to Twitter.
+Edit ``user.json``.
+This is displayed in the header showing your Gravatar and your name with a link to Twitter.

 	{ "user":
 	    [